ignacio3009/SendMail-GCF-HttpsOnCall/README.md

 # SendMail-GCF-HttpsOnCall
+## Introduction
-SendMail using a google account and Google Cloud Function for a Contact Form in the server side
+SendMail using a google account and Google Cloud Function for a Contact Form in the server side using nodemailer

 On this topic, a function of Google Cloud Function service in Firebase to send mails from a google account to another google account is shown.
 The function is `Https.OnCall`, with which you can make calls for a Https request using a client app, like a webpage.